 Offer Transparency & Greater Visibility

 Video also provides an opportunity for investors and prospective investors to see and hear directly from your company’s key players, allowing them to get to know your leaders in a manner that merely reading about them can’t offer.
 Since by now you already have an IR site, it’s the ideal place to share stories about your company’s people, products and purpose.
 Give investors a chance to know more about your company than just its stock price.
 For example, one NIRI speaker mentioned how taking investors to a manufacturing plant was a good way to engage them.
 For investors who don’t have the time for a site visit – or are currently considering investing with you and are doing their homework to learn more about you – video can provide that window.
-As an added bonus, video substantially raises your SEO for your website, which often translates into more engagement for you!
+As an added bonus, any investor relations videos you add to the site will substantially raise your SEO for your website, which often translates into more engagement for you!

 Strut your CSR & ESG Credentials

 If you’re working at a best-in-class company, you know all the important Corporate Social Responsibility and Environmental, Social & Governance work your firm has done will help attract the right kind of investors.
 Attributes like your employee retention rates, your LEED-certified buildings and facilities and your diversity and inclusion programs can make long-term investors’ hearts quicken.
 And there’s no better way to show off these efforts than by documenting them with video.

 Consider these comments: